Accelerated electron thermometer: observation of 1D Planck radiation: Introduction

-One closely related fundamental phenomenon, which yields thermalized particle production under acceleration, is known as the DCE \cite{moore1970quantum,Wilson:2019ago}.
-This phenomenon, when viewed as an analogue of black hole evaporation, yields the now celebrated ``moving mirror model" \cite{Davies:1976hi,Davies:1977yv}.
-Here, a rapidly accelerating perfect reflector emits particles which can be Planck distributed at the FDU temperature \cite{Davies:1974th}.
-Like the Unruh effect, which is characterized by interactions with thermalized quantum fluctuations \cite{Cozzella:2017ckb}, the accelerating boundary of the DCE brings those thermalized quantum fluctuations on shell and emits them as radiation.
+The DCE \cite{moore1970quantum,Wilson:2019ago} is a closely related fundamental phenomenon, which yields thermalized particle production under acceleration and can be viewed as an analog of black hole evaporation.
+Often celebrated as the ``moving mirror model" \cite{Davies:1976hi,Davies:1977yv}, it involves a rapidly accelerating perfect reflector that emits particles that can be Planck distributed at a temperature proportional to the acceleration scale \cite{Davies:1974th}.
+Like the Unruh effect, which is characterized by interactions with thermalized quantum fluctuations \cite{Cozzella:2017ckb}, the accelerating boundary of the DCE brings those thermalized quantum fluctuations on-shell and emits them as radiation.
 Observational efforts are being deployed with the goal of direct detection \cite{Chen:2015bcg,Chen:2020sir} of relativistic moving mirror radiation and creation \cite{Brown2015}, and they complement the small but growing accumulation of observations of the dynamical Casimir effect (see references in \cite{Dodonov:2020eto}).
 Importantly, international efforts like the Analog Black Hole Evaporation via Lasers (AnaBHEL) experiment \cite{AnaBHEL:2022sri} corroborate the accelerating relativistic moving mirror as a viable avenue to probe the spectral physics of quantum vacuum radiation.
-Surprisingly, the extreme accelerations experienced by an electron during the process of radiative neutron beta decay \cite{nico,RDKII:2016lpd} also provides a robust system to examine the \textit{thermalized} DCE, i.e. the moving mirror model \cite{Good:2022eub}.
+Surprisingly, the extreme accelerations experienced by an electron during the process of radiative neutron beta decay \cite{nico,RDKII:2016lpd} also provides a robust system to examine the 3+1 dimensional electron dual of the 1+1 dimensional scalar \textit{thermalized} DCE \cite{Ritus:2022bph}, i.e. the moving mirror model.